TIF-IT/FeuerwehrAlarmdepesche/README.md

 # Description

-  In this project i write a interpreter for the Alarmdepesche of german fire departments like Thuringia.
+  In this project we write a interpreter for the Alarmdepesche of german fire departments like Thuringia.

 # Installation